LukaszLapaj/DisableWinTracking/README.md

 You can either:

-**A)** Run the [binary](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true) uploaded to the repository as an Administrator and select which options you'd like
+**A)** Run the [binary](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true) uploaded to the repository as an Administrator and select which options you'd like.

-**B)** Install Python and the dependencies listed below and run the script from an elevated command prompt and select which options you'd like
+**B)** Run [binary](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true) with the `-S` argument.
+This will perform all available options of the version you're using, excluding any hosts modifications.

-**You still need to run it as administrator.**
+**C)** Run [binary](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true) with the `-D` argument.
+This will perform all default options, inluding hosts modifications.

-#### Silent
+**D)** Install Python and the dependencies listed below and run the script from an elevated command prompt and select which options you'd like.

-Either can be run with the -silent argument.
-This will perform all available options of the version you're using, excluding any hosts file modifications.
+**You always need to run it as an administrator.**

 ## Dependencies
 This is only to run the script from source, [download the exe here](https://github.com/LukaszLapaj/DisableWinTracking/blob/master/dwt.exe?raw=true)